SarthakJShetty/Donkey/README.md

 	- [Raspberry Pi Module V2](https://goo.gl/frghxB) (can be swapped for a different model later on)
 	- [Adafruit MotorHAT Controller](https://goo.gl/ofLpUK)

+- The Project Report has been uploaded [here](https://github.com/SarthakJShetty/My-Donkey/blob/master/Project_Report/NITK_Summer_Report.pdf) as well.

 #### Credits
-This project was developed by Will Roscoe and his team.
+This project was initiated by Will Roscoe and his team.
 All credits to him.
 They are in the process of scaling [the project.](www.donkeycar.com)